Torch Computers: Unix workstation vendor

 In 1986, Torch introduced the Triple X workstation, based on the Motorola 68010 processor running Uniplus+ Unix System V with 1 MB RAM, 20 MB (or 40 MB) hard disk, 720 KB floppy drive, supporting Ethernet and X25 networking.
 Unlike previous products, it was not based on the BBC Micro but did provide a 1 MHz bus connector.
-Launched in January 1986 and aimed at the same market at the AT&T UNIX PC, a number of these were sold but never reached critical mass, and the Triple X was overshadowed in the market by other vendors such as Sun Microsystems.
-In 1988, Torch introduced an upgraded system, the Quad X, based on the 68020, but few were sold.
+Launched in January 1986 and aimed at the same market as the AT&T UNIX PC, a number of these were sold but never reached critical mass, and the Triple X was overshadowed in the market by other vendors such as Sun Microsystems, leaving an "installed base" of around 1,200 machines, including its successor, by 1990.

-In 1989 Torch were developing a further enhancement, codenamed Quad Y, based on the 68030, but ran out of money and went into receivership.
-Acorn, having entered the Unix workstation market with the RISC iX-based R140 workstation (and having partnered with Torch and other companies in a general UK-based collaboration around the X Window System), apparently recruited industry marketing manager Warwick Hirst from Torch, where in his role as marketing manager he had "specialised in selling Unix systems based on Torch Triple X and Quad X machines to both government and industry".
+Having 50 employees and a turnover of £3,500,000 in 1987, but with an estimated £3,000,000, two-year contract with British Telecom having "dried up" after only one year, Torch sought refinancing to bring its Quad X workstation to market.
+This refinancing came in the form of Torch's Australian distributor and customer, Catsco, taking a majority shareholding in the company, augmented with additional funds from Newmarket Venture Capital.
+In 1988, Torch introduced the Quad X, based on the Motorola 68020.

 Some of the software technology used in Torch's workstations was licensed to NeXT, although apparently not used in any of NeXT's own products.
 IXI Limited, founded by Torch's Ray Anderson, developed the general approach further with its X.desktop product that was ultimately licensed by workstation vendors.
+Acorn, having entered the Unix workstation market with the RISC iX-based R140 workstation (and having partnered with Torch and other companies in a general UK-based collaboration around the X Window System), apparently recruited industry marketing manager Warwick Hirst from Torch, where in his role as marketing manager he had "specialised in selling Unix systems based on Torch Triple X and Quad X machines to both government and industry".